Myelination imaging

 Intracortical myelination and alcohol resilience

-Moreover, in a longitudinal study (Weidacker et al., 2020), we found the baseline myelination of the bilateral anterior insular and subcallosal singulate predicted a lower risk for harmful alcohol use at 2-year follow-up.
+Moreover, in a longitudinal study (Weidacker et al., 2020), we found the baseline myelination of the bilateral anterior insular and subcallosal cingulate predicted a lower risk for harmful alcohol use at a 2-year follow-up.

 Conclusions